jkaniuka/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-CPP.rst

 3.4 Change via passing YAML file as an argument at node startup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a reminder from the :doc:`tutoral about parameters <../Beginner-CLI-Tools/Understanding-ROS2-Parameters/Understanding-ROS2-Parameters>`, you can also load parameter file at node startup.
+As a reminder from the :ref:`tutorial about parameters <LoadParameterFileOnNodeStartup>`, you can also load parameter file at node startup.

 .. code-block:: console